rust-lang/blog.rust-lang.org/posts/2023-09-01-electing-new-project-directors.md

 Project Directors serve for a term of two years and will have staggered terms.
 This year we will appoint two new directors and next year we will appoint three new directors.

+The current project directors are Jane Losare-Lusby, Josh Stone, Mark Rousskov, Ryan Levick and Tyler Mandry.
+This year, Jane Losare-Lusby and Josh Stone will be rotating out of their roles as Project Directors, so the current elections are to fill their seats.

 We want to make sure the Project Directors can effectively represent the project as a whole, so we are soliciting input from the whole project.
 The elections process will go through two phases: Candidate Gathering and Election.
 Read on for more detail about how these work.